-Learning the basics of tea manufacturing will make you a smarter consumer and more appreciative tea drinker.
+Learning the basics of tea manufacturing will make you a more intelligent consumer and appreciative tea drinker.

-The process of cultivating and harvesting tea is the most important step in determining the final tea flavor and quality.
+Cultivating and harvesting tea is the most critical step in determining the final tea flavor and quality.

 A harvest spells the difference between a delicate tasting tea, a bold, overpowering tea, and everything in between.